electronic logbook truck driver using device

 What is the electronic logbook law?

-Yes, for qualifying commercial vehicles, electronic logbooks are mandatory as of December 18, 2017 when the Federal Motor Carrier Safety Administration (FMCSA) published its final rule for electronic logging devices for recording driver hours of service.
+Yes, for qualifying commercial vehicles, electronic logbooks have been mandatory since December 18, 2017, when the Federal Motor Carrier Safety Administration (FMCSA) published its final rule for Department of Transportation DOT electronic log books for recording driver hours of service.

 Commercial buses and trucks are required to use an electronic logbook.
-Carriers and drivers who are currently required to keep record of duty status (RODS) per Part 395, 49 CFR 395.8(a).
+Carriers and drivers who are currently required to keep a record of duty status (RODS) per Part 395, 49 CFR 395.8(a) must comply with this requirement.

 Electronic logbooks are now mandated in the U.S.

-As part of MAP-21, the U.S. Congress mandated the use of electronic logging.
-The intent of the mandate was “to help create a safer work environment for drivers, and make it easier and faster to accurately track, manage, and share RODS data,” according to the Federal Motor Carrier Safety Administration (FMCSA).
-The electronic logging must synchronize with a vehicle’s engine to automatically record driving time.
-The result is a more accurate recording of a driver’s hours of service.
+As part of MAP-21, the U.S. Congress mandated the use of electronic logging devices (ELDs).
+The intent of the mandate is to help create a safer work environment for drivers and to make it easier and faster to accurately track, manage, and share RODS data, according to the Federal Motor Carrier Safety Administration (FMCSA).
+The electronic logging must synchronize with a vehicle’s engine to automatically record driving time, resulting in a more accurate recording of a driver’s hours of service.

-The basics of Hours of Service did not change when the mandate went into effect, however, they have been modified since then and today electronic logs need to reflect those changes.
+The basics of Hours of Service (HOS) did not change when the mandate went into effect; however, they have been modified since then, and today electronic logs need to reflect those changes.

 Electronic logs process data from the vehicle to understand whether the engine is running, if the vehicle is moving, and track fleet metrics such as miles driven and duration of engine operation (engine hours), according to FMCSA.

-The rule to use electronic logbooks applies to drivers that have eight or more days worth of duty status logs out of 30 days and those who drive 2000 model year or newer vehicles.
+The rule to use electronic logbooks applies to drivers who have eight or more days' worth of duty status logs out of 30 days and those who drive 2000 model year or newer vehicles.
 The electronic logging rules do not apply to drivers who use paper logs for no more than eight days during a 30-day period.
-There are other exemptions, including driveaway-towaway drivers that are transporting vehicles for sale, lease or repair.
+There are other exemptions, including driveaway-towaway drivers transporting vehicles for sale, lease, or repair.

-In June 2021, Canadian fleets and drivers will be required to use electronic logs to track their Hours of Service under a new Transport Canada mandate.
+In June 2021, Canadian fleets and drivers were required to use electronic logs to track their Hours of Service under a new Transport Canada mandate.

 As with the U.S. mandate, the Canadian rule is designed to eliminate recording errors and to prevent tampering with driving hours.
-Under the ruling, drivers will have to report their on-duty, off-duty and daily driving time electronically.
+Under the ruling, drivers must report their on-duty, off-duty, and daily driving time digitally.

 The U.S. and Canadian rules are very similar, which should help fleets that operate across the border.
-Under the Canadian elog mandate, as in the U.S., driving time must be captured automatically with the electronic log synchronizing with the vehicle’s engine.
-There are some exemptions, including operating a vehicle that was manufactured prior to 2000 or vehicles that are subject to short-term rental agreements of under 30 days and more.
+Under the Canadian ELD mandate, as in the U.S., driving time must be captured automatically with the electronic log synchronizing with the vehicle’s engine.
+There are some exemptions, including operating a vehicle manufactured prior to 2000 or vehicles subject to short-term rental agreements of under 30 days and more.

 How to use an electronic logbook

-Each driver is responsible for electronically logging their hours of service.
+Each driver is responsible for digitally logging their hours of service.
 In general, here is how they do that:

-• Log in to their personal driver account on the elog and select a vehicle and trailer.
+• Log in to their personal driver account on the ELD log book and select a commercial motor vehicle and trailer.

 • Select or change their duty status, such as driving, On Duty, or personal conveyance as an example.